 Public Employees' Retirement System - The contribution policy is set by N.J.S.A.
 43:15A and requires contributions by active members and contributing employers.
 Pursuant to the provisions of P.L.
 2011, C. 78, the member contribution rate is currently 7.50% of base salary, effective July 1, 2018.
 The rate for members who are eligible for the Prosecutors Part of PERS (P.L.
-2001, C. 366) is 10.00%.
+2001, C. 366) is 10.0%.
 Employers' contributions are based on an actuarially determined amount, which includes the normal cost and unfunded accrued liability.

 Special Funding Situation Component - Under N.J.S.A.
 43:15A, local participating employers are responsible for their own contributions based on actuarially determined amounts, except where legislation was passed which legally obligated the State if certain circumstances occurred.
 One of such legislations, which legally obligate the State, is Chapter 133, P.L.
 2001.
 This legislation increased the accrual rate from 1/60 to 1/55.
-In addition, it lowered the age required for a veteran benefit equal to 1/55 of the highest 12-month compensation for each year of service from 60 to 55.
+In addition, it lowered the age required for a veteran benefit equal to 1/55 of highest 12-month compensation for each year of service from 60 to 55.
 Chapter 133, P.L.
-2001 also established the Benefit Enhancement Fund ("BEF") to fund the additional annual employer normal contribution due to the State's increased benefits.
+2001 also established the Benefit Enhancement Fund (BEF) to fund the additional annual employer normal contribution due to the State's increased benefits.
 If the assets in the BEF are insufficient to cover the normal contribution for the increased benefits for a valuation period, the State will pay such amount for both the State and local employers.

-The Authority's contractually required contribution rate for the fiscal years ended September 30, 2022 and 2021, was 21.26% and 18.68% of the Authority's covered payroll, respectively.
+The Employer's contractually required contribution rate for the fiscal years ended September 30, 2023 and 2022 were 20.28% and 21.26% of the Employer's covered payroll, respectively.
 These amounts were actuarially determined as an amount that, when combined with employee contributions, are expected to finance the costs of benefits earned by employees during the year, including an additional amount to finance any unfunded accrued liability.

-Based on the most recent PERS measurement date of June 30, 2022, the Authority's contractually required contribution to the pension plan for the fiscal year ended September 30, 2022, was \$26,185, and was payable by April 1, 2023.
-Based on the PERS measurement date of June 30, 2021, the Authority's contractually required contribution to the pension plan for the fiscal year ended September 30, 2021, was \$23,859, and was payable by April 1, 2022.
-Employee contributions to the pension plan during the fiscal years ended September 30, 2022 and 2021, were \$9,720 and \$9,578, respectively.
+Based on the most recent PERS measurement date of June 30, 2023, the Employer's contractually required contribution to the pension plan for the fiscal year ended September 30, 2023, was \$24,106, and was payable by April 1, 2024.
+Based on the PERS measurement date of June 30, 2022, the Employer's contractually required contribution to the pension plan for the fiscal year ended September 30, 2022, was \$26,185, and was payable by April 1, 2023.
+Employee contributions to the pension plan during the fiscal years ended September 30, 2023 and 2022, were \$8,915 and \$9,720, respectively.

-Notes to Financial Statements (continued) For the Fiscal Years Ended September 30, 2022 and 2021
+Notes to Financial Statements (continued) For the Fiscal Years Ended September 30, 2023 and 2022